Forrest Fenn’s Hidden Treasure (Lost Treasure in the Rocky Mountains) ALL CLUES

-Forrest Fenn released this clue but it was more than likely a way to put a stop to treasure hunters disturbing grave sites after news reports came in of people digging up protected, or restricted areas.
+Forrest Fenn released this clue, but it was more than likely a way to put a stop to treasure hunters disturbing grave sites after news reports came in of people digging up protected and restricted areas.

 - The treasure is higher than 5,000 feet above sea level.